 To referee at an International Judo Federation (IJF) World Judo Tour (WJT) event, and other events as agreed by the IJF Executive Committee, a referee must hold an IJF international licence and be active in their nation and continent.
+All referees participating in the IJF WJT must be a maximum of 55 years old during that Olympic cycle (i.e., for the Olympic cycle 2025-2028 referees should be born in 1973 or later).
+Exceptions for top referees have to be approved by the IJF Executive Committee.

 The IJF Head Referee Director(s) will select the referees for the IJF events and other events as agreed by the IJF Executive Committee.
 The selection is based on: